dji-sdk/Windows-SDK-Doc/source/introduction/flightController_concepts.md

 The above diagram shows the aircraft from the back.
 Roll measures an object's rotation about the longitudinal (X, roll) axis.
 Adjusting the roll will tilt the aircraft left or right.

 To roll left, the right propellors spin faster and have more thrust than the left propellors.
-The DJI Mobile SDK provides APIs to adjust the roll angle and velocity to achieve movement.
+The DJI Windows SDK provides APIs to adjust the roll angle and velocity to achieve movement.

 ### Yaw